-Octopus Energy Group Limited ("Octopus") is driving the renewable energy transition through its consumer solutions and grid management technology - with a vision to provide 'decarbonisation-as-a-service.'
-The company has operations spanning 27 countries, with headquarters in the UK.
+Octopus Energy Group Limited ("Octopus") is driving the renewable energy transition through its consumer solutions and grid management technology-with a vision to provide 'decarbonisation-as-a-service.'
+The company has operations spanning 32 countries,8 with headquarters in the UK.

-The Target sector and transition
+Target sector and transition at investment

-To reach our global goal of a net-zero economy on a 1.5°C pathway, entire economies will need to move toward renewable power.
-As just one example, we need to shift from 20% to 90% renewable energy sources from 2020 by 2050 in the UK alone.8 Yet despite increasing investment in renewable energy capacity, there are significant barriers to this shift.
+To reach our global goal of a net-zero economy on a 1.5°C pathway, entire economies will need to move towards renewable power.
+As just one example, we need to shift from 20% to 90% renewable energy sources from 2020 by 2050 in the UK alone.9 Yet despite increasing investment in renewable energy capacity, there are significant barriers to this shift.
 The intermittent nature of renewable power, combined with demand-led grid management and outdated customer service models, means that in times of peak demand, the energy used is still powered by fossil fuels.
-Moreover, a majority of households in the UK still use traditional gas for heating,9 and while EV adoption is growing rapidly, it is still a minority of new car registrations.
-10 As a result, truly decarbonising the household requires not only revolutionising grid management, but also electrifying the home and household transport.
+Moreover, the majority of households in the UK still use traditional gas for heating 10 and EV adoption is growing rapidly, with BEVs making up 20% of the UK's new car registrations.
+11 Truly decarbonising the household requires not only revolutionising grid management, but also electrifying the home and household transport.
 This means changing consumer behaviour, by delivering smart technology in a way that also delivers real household financial savings and builds customer trust.